Naandhi

-Released on 19 February 2021, Naandhi opened to highly positive reviews.
-The film is a commercial success, grossing over ₹9.5 crore at the box office.
+Released on 19 February 2021, Naandhi opened to highly positive reviews and became a commercial success, grossing over ₹9.5 crore at the box office.
 A Hindi remake has been announced with Ajay Devgn as the lead under the production of Dil Raju.

-Producer 'Naandhi' Satish Varma won SIIMA 2022 Best Debutant Producer Award (Telugu category) for Naandhi.

-Sakshi Excellence Jury Special Recognition Award 2021 has been awarded to producer 'Naandhi' Satish Varma for the movie Naandhi on 21st Oct 2022.

 Plot

-Surya Prakash is an honest software engineer, living with his parents.
-His only aim is to fulfil the dreams of his parents, which they sacrificed for his upbringing.
+Surya Prakash is an honest software engineer living with his parents.
+His only aim is to fulfill the dreams of his parents, which they sacrificed for his upbringing.
 Soon, Surya gets engaged to Meenakshi.
-Meanwhile, tensions arise in the state, after the death of an honest and truthful lawyer Rajagopal.
+Meanwhile, tensions arise in the state after the death of an honest and truthful lawyer Rajagopal.
 The police are under immense pressure to arrest the murderer.
 The in-charge of the case, CI Kishore, pulls Surya into the case, arresting him by falsely accusing him of killing Rajagopal.
-This is after he gets a contract, worth ₹10 lakhs INR, which Surya actually took as a loan, for buying a house.
+This is after he gets a contract, worth ₹10 lakh, which Surya actually took as a loan, for buying a house.
 Kishore creates and plants fake evidence.

-Surya is astonished as all the people, who can prove Surya's innocence, turn hostile, after being threatened by Kishore.
-Surya becomes an undertrial prisoner and Kishore tortures him to make him accept the crime, but Surya stands his ground.
-Surya's parents commit suicide, by immolating themselves, which devastates Surya.
-At the funeral ground of his parents, Kishore reveals to Surya that he only forced his parents to commit suicide, for not torturing Surya in jail.
+Surya is astonished as all the people, who can prove his innocence, turn hostile after being threatened by Kishore.
+Surya becomes an undertrial prisoner, and Kishore tortures him to make him accept the crime, but Surya stands his ground.
+Surya's parents commit suicide by immolating themselves, which devastates Surya.
+At the funeral ground of his parents, Kishore reveals to Surya that he forced his parents to commit suicide, in exchange for not torturing Surya in prison.
 Surya becomes infuriated and beats up Kishore, due to which he is charged with another case.
 Helpless, Meenakshi leaves Surya and ends their relationship.